Candidates seeking Perrysburg school board seats speak at forum

 Ewbank feels the board needs more fiscal responsibility, which she plans to bring.

 While some blame the current board for the projected $28 million deficit in the five-year forecast, board members disagree.
-Davis say the reason is how the state funds schools like Perrysburg in conjunction with the districts rapid growth.
+Davis say the reason is the way the state funds schools like Perrysburg in conjunction with the district's rapid growth.

 "We've had over 500 new students since that 2016 levy without any additional funds from the state so you know you could say there's issues, the real issue is we're not getting the support from Columbus so we need to do it here in Perrysburg," said Davis.

-Others voiced concerns over the boards strategic plan for the future.
-But Pohlman said that's one of their biggest concerns, but if you don't go to their meeting you won't know.
+Others voiced concerns over the board's strategic plan for the future.
+But Pohlman said that's one of the board's biggest concerns, but if resident don't go to their meetings, they won't know.

-"I know those claims are out there, but the thing is that people don't really come to board meetings that are public board meetings as much as we'd like them to but we're at four meetings a month for the last four years- how many meetings is that?
-Yes, we have a plan, we have a vision," he explained.
+"I know those claims are out there, but the thing is that people don't really come to board meetings that are public board meetings as much as we'd like them to but we're at four meetings a month for the last four years.
+How many meetings is that?
+Yes, we have a plan, we have a vision," he said.

 RELATED: Perrysburg Schools paints picture of future if levy doesn't pass